mayank543/CodeGenerator/README.md

 # Copilot - AI Code Generator

-Welcome to **Copilot**, your personal AI-powered coding assistant!
-This project is designed to help you generate code snippets instantly in multiple languages, manage your prompt history, and streamline your coding workflow with a beautiful, minimalistic interface.

-Whether you're a seasoned developer or just starting out, Copilot is built to be intuitive, responsive, and helpful.
+This repository is submitted as part of a Frontend assignment.
+The goal is to build a lightweight “Mini Code Copilot” web app where users enter natural‑language prompts and receive generated code suggestions.

 ---

-## 🚀 Quick Setup
+## Quick Setup

-Getting Copilot up and running is a breeze.
+Getting Copilot up and running is a easy.
 Follow these simple steps:

 ### Prerequisites
 -   Node.js installed on your machine.